 Arleigh Burke-class destroyers are large, heavily-armed multi-mission vessels which form the backbone of the American surface combatant fleet along with Ticonderoga-class cruisers.
 The Arleigh Burke class boasts a formidable array of weaponry and can perform a variety of tasks, including anti-submarine warfare, cruise missile strikes, intelligence gathering, boarding operations, and more.
-However, the class is best suited for area air defense, where its powerful radars and arsenal of anti-air missiles are suited to tackling almost any threat.
+However, the class is best suited for area air defense thanks to its powerful radars and arsenal of anti-air missiles.
 The Arleigh Burke class is the only American destroyer type currently in production and will remain the principal surface combatant of the US Navy for decades to come.
 Read further for an in-depth look at the Arleigh Burke class’s specifications and equipment.

--The first Arleigh Burke-class destroyer, USS Arleigh Burke, is designated DDG-51.
+The first Arleigh Burke-class destroyer, USS Arleigh Burke, is designated DDG-51.
 Subsequent vessels are DDG-52, DDG-53, etc. The class as a whole is often referred to as “DDG-51.”
 None of the Arleigh Burkes produced have been sold or decommissioned.
 The cost of a new Flight IIA Arleigh Burke is almost $1.9 billion dollars.
 Flight III ships will likely top $2 billion.

 Size and hull